Singularities of affine equidistants: projections and contacts: Introduction

 In Section 3 we review the standard $\mathcal K$-equivalence and the classification of $\mathcal K$-simple singularities \cite{Go2, Mather}, Theorem \ref{k-simple} below.
 Then, in Section 4 we combine the study of singularities of projections and of contacts, in view of Theorem \ref{main} below (\cite{Mather, Mart}), with emphasis on contact reduction to rank $0$ map-germs, Proposition 4.14.

 Our main result is obtained in Section 5.
-First, in Theorem \ref{genAstable} we apply the Multijet Transversality Theorem \cite{GG} to a $\mathcal K$ invariant stratification of the jet space.
+First, in Theorem \ref{genAstable} we apply the Multijet Transversality Theorem \cite{GG} to a $\mathcal K$-invariant stratification of the jet space.
 When $(2n,q)$ is a pair of nice dimensions, the relevant strata of this stratification are the $\mathcal K$-simple orbits in jet space.
 Then, we use the results of Section 4 in the context of affine equidistants: Proposition \ref{localrings} and Corollary \ref{locrings2}, as well as equations (\ref{1})-(\ref{codimmax}).
 The following table summarizes our main result, Theorem \ref{mainresult}, which is presented more extensively as subsection \ref{result}.
-The normal forms for the $\mathcal A$-stable singularities of the map $\tilde{\pi}_{\lambda}$ follow the notation of \cite{Go2} (see Theorem \ref{k-simple} below) for the $\mathcal K$-simple rank-$0$ contact map-germ where $k$ is the degree of parallelism of the pair of points on $M$ joined by the chord (see Definition \ref{parallelism} below).
+The normal forms for the $\mathcal A$-stable singularities of the map $\tilde{\pi}_{\lambda}$ follow the notation of \cite{Go2} (see Theorem \ref{k-simple} below) for the $\mathcal K$-simple rank-$0$ contact map-germ where $k$ is the degree of parallelism of the pair of points on $M$ joined by the chord (cf. Definition \ref{parallelism} and Tables I, II, III in Theorem \ref{k-simple}).

 We note that the case $M^4\subset\mathbb R^6$ is absent from the table of results.
 This is because $(2n=8,q=6)$ is not a pair of nice dimensions (see Theorem \ref{nicedim} below).
-Similarly, $(2n, q>6)$ is not a pair of nice dimensions, $\forall n\geq 5$.
+Similarly, $(2n, q>6)$ is not a pair of nice dimensions, for all $ n\geq 5$.
 Classification of stable singularities of $E_{\lambda}(M)$, in these cases, lies outside the scope of this paper.

 As mentioned before, the cases in the table of results when $(n,q)\in \{(1,2),(2,3),(3,4),(4,5),(5,6)\}$ correspond to hypersurfaces and have been previously studied in \cite{GZ1,GZ2}, while the case $(n,q)=(2,4)$ was partially studied in \cite{GJ}.
 On the other hand, the results for the cases when $(n,q)\in\{(3,5),(3,6),(4,7),(4,8)\}$ are entirely new.